xhajnal/DiPS/README.md

 ## HOW TO RUN

 *****
-Now you can import the source code as a library or run the tool with GUI.
+Now you can invoke DiPS in console, import the source code, or run the tool with GUI.

-### Tool
+### GUI
-\- open command line in the main DiPS directory (on Win - please open it with admin privileges to ensure changing the PRISM setting does not fail on permission denied)
+\- open command line in the main DiPS directory (on Win - please open prompt with admin privileges to ensure changing the PRISM setting does not fail on permission denied)

 `>> cd src`